 Count backward to 1958.
 How many early Valley landmarks still hold their identity today after all that time?
 One of those landmarks is the Phoenix Pipe Band.

 The Phoenix Pipe Band is the oldest continuously running pipe band in Arizona.
-One of the founding members, Joe Leonard, was still with the band until moving to Florida in 2002.
-He and his brother Bill moved to Phoenix in 1958 from upstate New York, where both brothers had played drums with a pipe band.
+Joe Leonard and his brother Bill moved to Phoenix in 1958 from upstate New York, where both brothers had played drums with a pipe band.
 The magnetism of their interest drew a few others from Tempe who played pipes and drums.
 They set up a practice in Coronado Park, and within a short time they had collected several other musicians who had gotten their start in military pipe bands in Scotland and Canada.
 The Phoenix Scottish Pipe Band was on its way.

-Their teamwork in music overcame the mix of tartans in the kilts they wore.
+The members’ teamwork in music overcame the mix of tartans in the kilts they wore.
 The band’s public debut came in 1958 at the Prescott Rodeo Parade.
 “We were quite a sensation with the cowboys,” Joe Leonard recalls.
-In time the Band upgraded from the original Pakistani-made bagpipes to Scots-made pipes.
+In time the band upgraded from the original Pakistani-made bagpipes to Scots-made pipes.
 They also settled on military-style uniforms with kilts in the tartan worn by the Seaforth Highlanders, a Scottish unit of the British Army.

 The Band’s increasing quality and inherent attention-getting capability eventually attracted a sponsor.
 Pepsi Cola offered financial support in return for presence at promotional events and other marketing visibility.
 In addition to the use of a bottling plant as a practice location, the Band got new kilts, changing to the red MacGregor tartan at Pepsi’s request.
 “Phoenix was a young city then,” Joe Leonard says.
 “We played for the grand opening of every gas station that had a Pepsi vending machine.”
 They also played for housing developments, bowling alleys, the Tombstone Helldorado Parade, anything where ample sound and color were desirable to attract an audience.

-Piping and drumming lessons are available for new students, and both new and experienced pipers and drummers are welcome.
+Piping and drumming lessons are available for new students or musicians looking to further their playing ability.
+Both new and experienced pipers and drummers are welcome to Phoenix Pipe Band and we look forward to welcoming you to our family.